Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 ### Supercapacitors
 High-capacity capacitor with higher capacitance but very low voltage limits.
 Can store 10-100 times more energy per unit volume than electrolytic capacitors and can accept/deliver charge much faster than batteries.
-They are used where there is the need for many rapid charge/discharge cycles and to have a burst in power delivery or store temporarily some poewr.
+They are used where there is the need for many rapid charge/discharge cycles and to have a burst in power delivery or store temporarily some power.

 ### Power management
 Often it is needed to generate different voltages from a single battery.
 It is done using DC-DC converters, like an LDO.